nfisher/gitit/README.md

-# gitit
+# GitIt

-Stacked commits and stuff
+Stacked commits and stuff.